mojaloop/reporting/README.md

  3. If an issue must be ignored, and **it is absolutely safe to do so**, run `npm run audit:resolve` and select "remind me in 24h"

 #### TODO
-- The initial implementation was developed with compatibility for Jaspersoft Studio queries in mind.
-Optionally use different templating engines.
-Parametrise this in the config.
-Perhaps a single default global templating engine, and then a per-report override.
 - OpenAPI validation on requests and responses (optionally for reports)
 - Streaming.
 The DB lib supports streaming, so does koa.
 This will be especially important for large reports.